bestfranklinAI/mini-tools/UI.md

 ## Layout primitives

 Your tool is rendered inside `.tool-stage` which provides an elevated panel with constrained height and scrolling.
+This means vertical space is limited and your content must manage its own internal scroll.
 Inside your tool:

 - Wrap content with a container class and keep overflow within the tool, not the page.
+- Make one primary area scrollable inside your tool (e.g., the main content panel) instead of letting the whole tool grow taller than the stage.
+Use `min-height: 0` on flex/grid parents to enable child scrolling.
 - Recommended structure:
   - Optional header using the shared component `ToolHeader`
   - A content container with your UI